javiertuya/selema/README.md

 ## Log file location

-Default location of selema log file and log file name can be overriden by pasing a `SelemaConfig` instance as argument at the SeleniumManager instantiation.
+Default location of selema log file and log file name can be overriden by pasing a `SelemaConfig` instance as argument at the SeleManager instantiation.
 `SelemaConfig` admits the following fluent style customization methods:

 - `setReportSubdir(String subdir)`: changes the name of the report folder (relative to the project root).
 Default is `target` (on Java) and `reports` (on .NET).